Ishani-08/Call-Centre-Performance-Report/README.md

 # Call-Centre-Performance-Report
 This is an individual project using PowerBi where I have created an interactive dashboard to track and analyse the performance of different agents in a Call Centre.
+In this project I have:
   - Used various parameters to drill down into the worksheet and customize it using filters and slicers.
   - Used different types of customized visualizations like bar charts, pie charts and cards.
+  - Performed calculations to manipulate data

 Using the aforementioned parameters I was able to analyse the following KPIs:
   - Overall customer satisfaction